ArachnidAbby/BCL/readme.md

 # What is BCL?

-BCL (Ben's Compiled Language) is a compiled programming language that is inspired by python and other languages.
+BCL (BCL Compiled Language) is a compiled programming language that is inspired by python, rust, and other languages.

 # Installing via source